 A solar cooler is a cooler that runs on energy directly provided by sun and is powered by photovoltaic or solar thermal energy.
-One cooler that stands out is GoSun's solar cooler.
+One cooler that stands out is GoSun's solar cooler, the Chill.

 A portable lithium battery pack powers the GoSun Solar Cooler.
 The large 150 watt-hour solar power pack can also power laptops, cell phones, and many other portable accessories, making it the perfect outdoor product to be prepared for a power outage or emergency.